roryl/handlebars.lucee/README.md

 </cf_handlebars>
 ```

 Use this method for replacing Lucee .cfm templates with handlebar templates and not interferring with any existing view framework that may be in use.
+Simply wrap the whole template output in `<cf_handlebars></cf_handlebars>`

 ###Helpers
 Handlebars.lucee can execute javascript helpers just like Handlebars.js.
 See the [Helpers documentation](http://handlebarsjs.com/block_helpers.html)